 Now, you must buy a Windows 10 product key.
 Initially, you had to pay the same price you had to pay for Windows 8.1.
 Meanwhile, Microsoft slightly increased the price tag of Windows 10 Home to $130, while Windows Professional will still set you back $199.99.

-But what can you do if you need Windows and don’t want to pay that much?
+But what can you do if you need Windows (maybe you want to remove the “activate Windows 10” watermark) and don’t want to pay that much?
 Happily, you can still get cheap copies of Windows 10.
 Here are your options.

 How to Get Windows 10 for Cheap or Free in 2019

 1. Get a Discount From Microsoft

 If you are a student, parent of a student, or faculty member in the US, Microsoft will give you a 10% discount on Windows 10.
 Your school must be listed in Microsoft’s database or you need to call Microsoft to verify your eligibility.

 You might want to hold off, though, because there’s another option that’s free.